 '''

-solver.setPlanningProblem(planningProblem);

-solver.solve();
+solver.solve(planningProblem);

 Solution bestSolution = solver.getBestSolution();

 '''

 For example in n queens, the method getBestSolution() will return an NQueens instance with every Queen assigned to a Row.

 Figure 4.2.
 Best solution for the 4 queens puzzle in 8 ms (also an optimal solution)